 Berkshire West encompasses 600,000 people across Reading, Wokingham and West Berkshire – while the population is generally affluent and healthy there are variations between the different localities with a life expectancy of 85.6 years for women in Wokingham, compared to 83.2 for women born in Reading.
 There is also variety in diversity with 21% of residents representing an ethnic minority background in Reading, compared to 6.6% in Wokingham and 4.9% in West Berkshire.

 Berkshire West is served by a variety of hospitals including Royal Berkshire Hospital in Reading, Townlands Memorial Hospital in Henley, and West Berkshire Community Hospital in Thatcham.
-Berkshire West has fifteen Primary Care Networks representing more than 40 GP practices across the area.
+Berkshire West has seventeen Primary Care Networks (PCN) representing 43 GP practices across the area.

-Healthwatch West Berkshire is your health and social care champion.
-It collects your opinions and experiences to inform and influence those who run your health and social care services.
+To access your local health and social care champion please visit Healthwatch West Berkshire, Healthwatch Reading or Healthwatch Wokingham.
+Healthwatch collect your opinions and experiences to inform and influence those who run your health and social care services.
 Healthwatch can also provide help and advice if you have a question about local health services in your area.